ryanfwy/image-quality/README.md

 ### 1. Install Python 3

 Different OS have different installation guidance.
 For details, please refer to https://www.python.org/downloads .
-For recommendation, the version of Python should not lower than `3.6`.
+For recommendation, the version of Python should not be lower than `3.6`.

 Check existing version or check whether the installation is succeeded or not, run: